 Your astrology chart can also give you clues about what to pursue in life based on your natural aptitudes.
 For instance, you might learn that you are good with your hands and should pursue a career in that direction.
 Alternatively, you might learn that your musical abilities would be better off used as a hobby rather than a career path.
 Your astrology chart might even reveal some natural abilities that you have never thought to pursue before.

 Life has a way of coming full circle.
 If you are always nice to other people, you’re a lot more likely to receive kindness in return.
 Your astrology chart can tell you where you sit in terms of Karma.
-For instance, if you did something particularly unkind, your astrology chart might foretell some bad fortune coming in your life.
+For instance, if you did something particularly unkind, your astrology chart might foretell some bad fortune coming into your life.
 Ask an online psychic what you can do to turn karma back on your side.
 Your astrology chart might reveal that your karma is a lot worse or a lot better than you thought.

 Other things you can learn from your astrology chart are clues about your future.
 It can’t tell you exactly when you’re going to get married or get a promotion, but it can tell you the type of experiences you are most likely to have.
 For instance, your astrology chart might predict medical procedures, divorce, new jobs, new relationships, etc. This will help you know where to focus your attention in life.
 Of course, there are limitations to the specifics that an astrology chart can reveal, but it can still give you a helpful overview of what to expect.